-The Group is exposed to the risk of increase in market interest rates mainly with regard to the use of overdraft limits and revolving credit lines in Bulgaria, Serbia and Slovenia based on floating interest indexes, including EURIBOR, USD LIBOR / SOFR, reference interest rates and average deposit indexes (ADI) of lending banks based on the variable yields on non-financial enterprise and retail deposits in Bulgaria, as well as of finance leases in Bulgaria and North Macedonia based on ADI and EURIBOR.
-Due to the dynamic nature and low to medium historical levels of overdraft and credit line exposures, the low effective variability of interest indexes determined by the application of fixed minimum total interest rates by financing banks and the predominantly low or negative levels of most indexes observed until 2022, the Group does not have established interest hedging practices.
+The Group is exposed to the risk of increase in market interest rates mainly with regard to the use of overdraft limits and revolving credit lines based on floating interest indexes, including but not limited to EURIBOR, USD LIBOR / SOFR, reference and short-term interest rates (RIR, SIR) and average deposit indexes (ADI) of lending banks based on the variable yields on retail / household and/or non-financial enterprise deposits in Bulgaria, as well as of finance leases based on ADI and EURIBOR.
+Due to the dynamic nature of overdraft and credit line exposures, the Group does not have established interest hedging practices.
 Consequently, depending on the size and duration of future overdraft and credit line exposures, the rise in market indexes could have a more or less significantly negative impact on its results.
+As of the date of this Notification, this risk exhibits a mixed development, with market interest rates reflecting substantially the tendencies described in section IV.1.4, while the interest rates of lending banks applicable to drawdowns in BGN remain close to or equal to zero.

 Interest risk can also manifest through increases in the contractual markups over the floating interest indexes making part of the total interest rates on utilized credit facilities subject to regular renewal, such as most of the overdraft limits and revolving credit lines used by the Group, at the initiative of the financing banks.
-Notwithstanding the efforts of the Company and relevant subsidiaries to negotiate and maintain most attractive terms with current creditors and the procurement of competitive offers from other banks, it is possible for such increases to prove inevitable within a certain time period, in case of migration between incumbent and creditors, or as a whole, in case they reflect prevailing trends on the credit market.
+Notwithstanding the efforts of the Company and relevant subsidiaries to negotiate and maintain most attractive terms with current creditors and the procurement of competitive offers from other banks, such increases are often inevitable within a certain period of time, in case of migration between incumbent and creditors, or as a whole, in case they reflect prevailing trends on the credit market.
+As of the date of this Notification, this risk also exhibits a mixed development, with interest margins on some contracts and limits increasing substantially, while others remain unchanged or minimally different from previous periods.